initcron/cicd-labs/chapters/dockerfile.md

   * How to test build docker images  manually
   * Learn how to write Dockerfiles
   * understand the automated, iterative docker image process
-  * and  add docker packaging stage to the jenkins pipeline
+  * add docker packaging stage to the jenkins pipeline

-## Dockerizing your Applications : Building Images and Working with Registries
-In the previous session, we have learnt about various container operations such as running containers from pre built images, port mapping, inspecting and updating containers, limiting resources etc., In this chapter, we are going to learn about how to build containers for your individual applications, as well as how to work with docker hub registry to host and distribute the images.
+  * create per stage agent configurations in Jenkinsfile

-### Lab: Registering with the DockerHub
+##  Registering with the DockerHub

-Since we are going to start working with the registry, build and push images to it later, its essential to have our own account on the registry.
-For the purpose of this tutorial, we are going to use the hosted registry i.e. Dockerhub.
+Since you  are going to start working with the registry, build and push images to it later, its essential to have your own account on the registry.
+For the purpose of this tutorial, you are going to use the hosted registry i.e. Dockerhub.

 Steps to create Dockerhub account